quantgirluk/Quant-Papers/README.md

-# quant-papers
+# Quant-Papers
-Must read Quant papers
+A collection of must-read Quant papers